 When loading your cargo, be sure weight is distributed evenly to prevent overloading front to back and side to side.
 Heavy items should be placed low and as close to the axle positions as possible.
-Too many items stored on one side of your motorhome may overload tires and cause handling issues.
+Too much weight loaded on one side or the other may overload tires and cause handling issues.